 Yes.
-Patrons are required to wear mask.
+Patrons are required to wear mask (see Oakland City Council Resolution No. 89542).
 The California Department of Public Health strongly recommends that all persons, regardless of vaccine status, continue indoor masking.
 As a building owner and employer, and to protect our employees and visitors, the City of Oakland may impose stricter masking requirements than what is currently required by state or local public health authorities.